 I saw a version of this in a recent wilderness first aid class that involved cutting up your shirt with scissors or a knife.
 It looked slick, but was pretty hard on the shirt!
-Here are two simple (and easier to remember) methods that don’t require you to cut up your gear.
+Here are three simple (and easier to remember) methods that don’t require you to cut up your gear.

 Method 1 - Elbow in coat hood